zouyee/CICD/README.md

 Configure a first project to be validated via Zuul
 --------------------------------------------------
-#First: you need create new project in gerrit web
-#Second: you need add your public key into your gerrit accounter
+1.First: you need create new project in gerrit web 2.Second: you need add your public key into your gerrit accounter
 * Login to Gerrit as the admin user.
 Add your public key in the admin user settings page.
 If you don't have a key yet, create one:
 ```
 $ ssh-keygen
 $ cat ~/.ssh/id_rsa.pub
 ```
-#Third:you need create your jobs which you want, files in /etc/jenkins_jobs/jobs
-which you could find the rule about how to describe  new jobs .
+3.you need create your jobs which you want, files in /etc/jenkins_jobs/jobs which you could find the rule about how to describe  new jobs .
 [jjb template](http://docs.openstack.org/infra/system-config/jjb.html)
 when finished the definition of jobs , you could using the command to updating jenkins job.